 - Turnover-related expenses

-Utility costs deserve deep investigation.
+Utility costs deserve a close look.
 Request 12 months of actual bills from current tenants or the landlord.
-Energy effectiveness varies wildly between buildings.
-That charming Victorian building might haemorrhage heating costs, as the boring modern box stays comfortable for pennies.
+Energy efficiency varies wildly between buildings.
+That charming Victorian building might haemorrhage heating costs while the boring modern box stays comfortable for pennies.

 Transportation and logistics costs add up quickly.
 How much will daily banking runs cost?
 What about supply deliveries?
 Employee parking?
 Customer deliveries?
-A location saving £500 monthly on rent but adding £50 daily in logistics costs is actually more expensive.
+A location saving GBP 500 monthly on rent but adding GBP 50 daily in logistics costs is actually more expensive.

 Insurance premiums vary by postcode, sometimes dramatically.
 High-crime areas, flood zones, and older buildings all trigger higher rates.
-Get quotes before committing – that “affordable” location might require unaffordable insurance.
+Get quotes before committing, because that “affordable” location might require unaffordable insurance.

-Tax incentives are like hidden treasure – valuable but often buried in bureaucracy.
+Tax incentives are valuable but often buried in bureaucracy.
 Local governments dangle various carrots to attract businesses, from property tax abatements to employment credits.
-But honestly, most small businesses never claim them because the paperwork seems overwhelming.
+Most small businesses never claim them because the paperwork seems overwhelming.

 Start with enterprise zones or opportunity zones.
 These designated areas offer substantial tax advantages including: